 6. Samsung Galaxy A52 Bluetooth issues

-We were on the matter of connectivity issues with Wi-Fi and, after a short detour, back to connectivity issues we go.
+We were on the matter of connectivity issues with Wi-Fi and, after a short detour, back to connectivity issues, we go.
 Bluetooth on the Samsung Galaxy A52 is sometimes hit or miss for some users.
-Based on reports, the most prominent problem is Bluetooth audio playback on wireless speakers that simply doesn’t work.
+Based on reports, the most prominent problem is Bluetooth audio playback on wireless speakers that simply don’t work.

 What can you do to resolve this is to try and remove pairing then re-add the paired device again, check if the Audio toggle is enabled in Bluetooth Device settings, or just reset the network settings.